Testing High-latitude Curvature Effect of Gamma-Ray Bursts with {\it Fermi} Data: Evidence of Bulk Acceleration in

-\item After the time intervals are clearly defined in the aforementioned two cases, we then perform two fits\footnote{Note that we present the [log (Flux), time] plots in Figure \ref{fig:PL} since the count lightcurve before GBM trigger relate to negative time.
-However, the power-law fits invoke the [log (Flux), log(time)] plots, we therefore give an example to show the [log (Flux), log(time)] plots (see Figure \ref{fig:loglog})}. (see Figure \ref{fig:PL}): one is to use a power law model to fit the entire decay phase and the obtain a temporal decay index defined as $\hat{\alpha}_{\rm PL}^{\rm I}$; the other is to use a power law model to fit the later part of the decay, the obtain a temporal decay index defined as $\hat{\alpha}_{\rm PL}^{\rm II}$.
+\item After the time intervals are clearly defined in the aforementioned two cases, we then perform two fits\footnote{Note that we present the [log (Flux), time] plots in Figure \ref{fig:PL} since the count lightcurve before the GBM trigger relates to negative time.
+However, the power-law fits invoke the [log (Flux), log(time)] plots, so we give an example to show the [log (Flux), log(time)] plots (see Figure \ref{fig:loglog}).}. (see Figure \ref{fig:PL}): one uses a power-law model to fit the entire decay phase and the obtain a temporal decay index defined as $\hat{\alpha}_{\rm PL}^{\rm I}$; the other uses a power-law model to fit the later part of the decay to obtain a temporal decay index defined as $\hat{\alpha}_{\rm PL}^{\rm II}$.
 The power-law function we use to fit the lightcurves in order to obtain the $\hat{\alpha}$ indices is given by

 where $F_{t,0}$ is the amplitude and $\hat{\alpha}$ is the temporal slope.
-The $t_0$ parameter is fixed in the beginning of the pulse ($t_0=0$) for all cases in this task since this is physically more relevant \citep{Zhang2006,Uhm2015}.
+The $t_0$ parameter is fixed in the beginning of the pulse ($t_0=0$) for all cases in this task because this is physically more relevant \citep{Zhang2006,Uhm2015}.
 Note that the peak time $t_{\rm p}$ does not enter the problem of defining $\hat\alpha$, so that the inaccurate determination of $t_{\rm p}$ in the pulse lightcurve fitting does not noticeably affect our results.
-All these lightcurve fits are performed using a pure python package called {\it lmfitt} \citep{Newville2016} through applying a non-linear least-square method using the Levenberg-Marquardt algorithm to fit a function to data.
-Within {\it lmfitt} fits, we can set parameters with a varied or fixed value in the fit, or placing an upper and/or lower bound on the value.
+All these lightcurve fits are performed using a pure Python package called {\it lmfitt} \citep{Newville2016} by applying a nonlinear least-squares method using the Levenberg-Marquardt algorithm to fit a function to the data.
+Within {\it lmfitt} fits, we can set parameters with a varied or fixed value in the fit, or place an upper or lower bound on the value.
 The weight of parameter error is also easily taken into account in the fits.
-In Figure \ref{fig:comparison}, we also use GRB 131231198 as an example case to compare the fitting results obtained from different python packages ($lmfit$ and $scipy.optimize.curve\_fit$). \end{enumerate}
+In Figure \ref{fig:comparison}, we also use GRB 131231198 as an example case to compare the fitting results obtained from different Python packages ($lmfit$ and $scipy.optimize.curve\_fit$). \end{enumerate}